-We are aware that for people with serious psychological disorders traditional Buddhist practices involving recognition of the illusion of self could be extremely dangerous.
+We are aware that for people with serious psychological disorders traditional Buddhist practices involving recognition of the illusion of self could be dangerous.
 We may need to encourage them in traditional Buddhist practices involving the calming of body and mind, or to avoid meditation - altogether, or during periods of relapse.

 Where we believe a person to be at risk of self harm or suicide we will encourage them to contact their GP, mental health team or to go to the accident and emergency department of the local hospital.
 If necessary we will make the contact on their behalf, with their permission.
-We will consult with Triratna's ECA Safeguarding Team if necessary: safeguarding@triratna.community
+We will consult with Triratna's ECA Safeguarding officer if necessary: safeguarding@triratna.community or with external advisers such as Thirtyone:eight.